Intelligent-Instruments-Lab/iil.is/src/routes/news/michaels_brain_sax.md

 In live performances it allows the musician to enter into a conversation with their state of being, creating a feedback-loop between musicians, machines and sound.
 In the context of interactive audio-visual installations audience-members are able to intuitively explore this feedback-loop.

 <CaptionedImage
-src="news/michaelsax1.jpg"
+src="news/michaelsax2.jpg"
-alt="Young man with a saxaphone and a headband with a device in the middle" caption="Demonstrating the saxophone augmentation at Nordic Music Days."/>
+alt="Two men playing music together, one standing with a saxaphone and a headband, the other one sitting in front of a laptop with an electric guitar." caption="Combining pulse sonification and free improvisation with Nicola Privato at Iceland Airwaves."/>
 <br />

 During my time at the Intelligent Instruments Lab, I was able to explore the potential of using consumer- grade EEG headsets to control aspects of a composition, score or instrument with the mental state of the performer.
 I started developing an augmentation for saxophones that sonifies the brain state of the performer based on the strength of brain activity in different frequency bands.
 A speaker-mount designed with the help of Halldor Úlfarsson allows a speaker to be mounted on the bell of the saxophone.
 This allows for the sound to be projected into the saxophone, adding a naturally occurring filtering effect based on the open/closed tone holes and altering the sound of the saxophone.